The Omen, 1976

 US Ambassador Robert Thorn (Gregory Peck) is ensconced, naturally, at the American Embassy in Grosvenor Square, in the heart of Belgravia, SW1, where he is confronted by crazy priest Father Brennan (Patrick Troughton, TV’s second Doctor Who).
 That really is the office of the US Ambassador, filmed in less security-conscious times.

-Father Brennan spouts (fake) passages from Revelations alongside the Thames in Bishop's Park, in Fulham, southwest London.
+Father Brennan spouts (fake) passages from the Book of Revelations alongside the River Thames in Bishop's Park, in Fulham, southwest London.

 His nearby church, where he gets spiked by the lightning conductor, is All Saints Church, Fulham, which is actually on the north side of Putney Bridge.